Jarren Duran suspended 2 games by Red Sox for using homophobic slur toward fan

 Duran will begin serving his suspension Monday night when the Red Sox host the Texas Rangers.

-Duran's salary from the two games will be donated to PFLAG (Federation of Parents and Friends of Lesbians and Gays) -- the country's largest organization dedicated to supporting, educating, and advocating for lesbian, gay, bisexual, transgender, and queer people and those who love them -- the Red Sox announced Monday.
+Duran's salary from the two games will be donated to PFLAG (Federation of Parents and Friends of Lesbians and Gays) — which bills itself as the country's "largest organization dedicated to supporting, educating and advocating for lesbian, gay, bisexual, transgender and queer people and those who love them" — the Red Sox announced Monday.

 "I wanted to say that I've had some fans reach out to me and tell me that they're disappointed in me.
 I want to let them know that I am sorry for my actions and am going to work on being better," Duran said Monday in the Red Sox locker room.